 But do you want the truth?
 The truth is all that negative self-talk isn’t going to get you to where you want to be.
 If you want to build a thriving and sustainable online business or blog, then you need to reframe your mindset and pinpoint where you can make improvements.

-Here are four big mistakes in your thinking that will set your blog up for failure, as well as how to change them:
+Here are four big reasons why your blog is failing, as well as how to change them:

 YOU THINK BLOGGING IS DEAD

-It’s hard feel not feel like you started blogging too late–if only you started 5 years ago, or 10, then you’re blog would be more popular today.
+It’s hard not to feel like you started blogging too late–if only you started 5 years ago, or 10…then your blog would be more popular today.
 But that way of thinking just isn’t productive.
 There’s plenty of room for new blogs!

 BUT….that’s not to say that blogging hasn’t changed.
 It has.
 Of COURSE it has!
 Blogging looks so different now than it did say in 2010.
 It changes each and every year, but that’s the nature of this business.